La’o Hamutuk

 • Investors will require transparency on the liability issues associated with any potential CO2 leaks from the Bayu-Undan CCS project.
 Australia and Timor-Leste will need to reach an agreement on liability provisions given the project is in Timor-Leste waters.

-At the end of November, Santos got an Australian court to order the Environmental Defenders Office to pay them nearly USD $6 million because their failed legal challenge to the undersea pipeline linking Barossa to Bayu-Undan had delayed the project.
+At the end of November, Santos persuaded an Australian judge to order the Environmental Defenders Office to pay them nearly USD $6 million because EDO's failed legal challenge to the undersea pipeline linking Barossa to Bayu-Undan had delayed the project.

 Kaptura no rai hela karbonu (CCS) iha Bayu-Undan